 I was born and raised in Oakville, Ontario, with the support of tight relationships with extended family.
-Since August 2015, I have lived in Bedford, Nova Scotia, with my wife, Eva Martinez.
-Together we are are raising three great kids, Emi (April 2005), Ken (October, 2009), and Willa (July, 2011) – photo is from February 2013.
+Since August 2015, I have lived in Bedford, Nova Scotia, with my three great kids (pictured above with our Border Collie, Oakley): Emi (April 2005), Ken (October, 2009), and Willa (July, 2011).
 We put a heavy emphasis on hard work and dedication, the strength of a close-knit family, community involvement through volunteerism, and physical and leadership development through participation in sports.

 I began playing competitive soccer at the age of six.
 I was a youth “rep” player with the Oakville Soccer Club (OSC), and went on to play varsity soccer at the Royal Military College of Canada.
 From there I went on to play senior mens soccer wherever the RCAF moved me (Ottawa, Winnipeg, Greenwood, and Oakville), with trips to Regional and National CF Championships.
 I “retired” in 2012, and coached year-round in the development programs at the OSC from 2008 until 2015.
-Now that we have relocated, I am the President of the Suburban District Soccer Association and a C-Licensed coach with the Suburban Football Club (Girls 10 Skill Centre, Boys U12 Pre-Academy, Girls U13AA Academy, and GU17AA); of course this means that I coach Emi’s, Ken’s, and Willa’s teams.
-I am recognized by the Coaching Association of Canada as a Registered Coach and have completed the Competition Development certification.
-I am working to complete the Canada Soccer Association’s National Youth License.
+Now that we have relocated, I am the President of the Suburban District Soccer Association and coach with the Halifax City Soccer Club (BU15AA, GU17AAA, Senior Women’s Premier); of course this means that I coach Emi’s and Ken’s teams.
+I am recognized by the Coaching Association of Canada as a Registered Coach and have completed its Competition Development certification.
+I hold a Canada Soccer Association National Youth License.

 Education is a family passion as evidenced in our collective pursuit and transfer of knowledge.
 My paternal grandfather, Edgar Foster, was known as “Mr. Education” in Milton, Ontario.
 It is a source of family pride that the EW Foster School bears his name.
 My father, Ian Foster, followed in his father’s footsteps with the Halton Board of Education.
 Dad holds a MEd (UofT) and is regarded as a leader in special education programs.
 He applied his knowledge to the roles of teacher, principal, and superintendent.